panchul/workspace/doc/Career.md

 - Tell me about my most important internal clients and other contacts.
 What do I need to know about working with each of them -- their particular requirements, quirks, communication styles, etc?
 - What do you think will be the most challenging part of the role?
 What is your advice for surmounting that hurdle?
 - What else do I need to know about the culture, the management team and the company?

 ---

+Re-phrasing dating advices(from﻿Laura Schlessinger) and applying the same attitude to job searching, do fewer of these mistakes:

+- Stupid Attachment - Looking for the context of a company to find and define yourself.
+- Stupid Courtship - Become a beggar, not a chooser, in the job search ritual because you are desperate.
+- Stupid Helplessness – Being too scared and insecure to deal with your rage and turning it into wimpyness instead.
+- Stupid Forgiving – Not knowing when to break off a no-win relationship or how to not get involved in the first place.

+---